Free: Healthy 5-Ingredient Meals EbookGet It Now

 - How To Serve Shrimp Cocktail

 - Storage Instructions

 This bright and fresh Mexican shrimp cocktail recipe will be one of your favorite easy Mexican recipes.
 It features a simple, zesty shrimp cocktail sauce that’s made with fresh ingredients, bright flavors, and a hint of spice… plus perfectly cooked juicy shrimp.
 It makes a healthy appetizer or snack that’s perfect for any party!

 What Is Shrimp Cocktail?

-Traditional shrimp cocktail serves up cold cooked prawns or shrimp in a glass with a zesty, spicy sauce.
-This Mexican shrimp cocktail pairs the same juicy shrimp with a salsa-inspired cocktail sauce.
-If you like flavorful mains like shrimp fajitas or appetizers like shrimp ceviche, this is the perfect dish for you.
+Traditional shrimp cocktail serves up cold cooked prawns or shrimp in a glass with a zesty, spicy tomato sauce.
+Mexican shrimp cocktail, called coctel de camarones in Spanish, pairs a salsa-inspired cocktail sauce with the same juicy shrimp.

 Why You’ll Love This Mexican Shrimp Cocktail Recipe